grzegorz914/homebridge-xbox-tv/README.md

 | [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x) | Highly Recommended |

 ## Note
-- For homebridge-denon-tv versions 1.4.0 and above the minimum required version of Homebridge is v1.3.x.
+- For homebridge-xbox-tv versions 1.4.0 and above the minimum required version of Homebridge is v1.3.x.

 ## Know issues
 - If used with Hoobs, there is a possible configuration incompatibilty.